 For those of you that keep up with my Facebook page, the poem I’m going to share in this blog might be familiar.
 It’s called “More Than Our Life”.
 I wrote it a couple of months ago after being inspired by real life events, some close to home.
 But I didn’t tell the story of it on Facebook, just posted the poem.
 As I tell this short story I will not be telling you anything that hasn’t already been release by the military or the Pentagon.

 That same day I was on a helicopter going from point A to point B. But I made it safely to my destination.
-I remember one time one of our trips got delayed by a week.
+I remember one time how one of our trips got delayed by a week.
 During the time we would have been at that base, they lost six Service Members in three separate incidents.
 One time we flew into a base just a few hours after a plane crashed short of the airfield, there were no survivors.
 I remember sitting in bunker hearing the explosions getting closer with each boom (“Couldn’t help but wonder, was today the day?”).
-But they stopped.
+But the rocket attacked stopped.
 These might sound like near misses or close calls, but they are really bonding agents for those of us that work and travel together over here.
 This is war, this stuff happens all the time.
 And the poem that follows is my answer to people when they ask, “What’s it like to be there?”

 More Than Our Life